 Many of you know that it’s been a journey for me in learning to love and embrace my curly hair.
 We live in a society that values perfectly coiffed hair without a single strand out of place and well…that just isn’t an option with curly hair.

 For many years I straightened my hair thinking I looked more beautiful and would be more respected with straight hair.
 The former could not be more untrue.
 I feel way more myself and way more beautiful with my curly hair.
 The latter is still a work in progress.
 I do think we have a cultural bias towards straight, perfectly manicured hair and part of this is perpetuated by people with curly hair thinking they have to straighten it.
 I was in that camp for many years.
+It took me years to embrace my curly hair let one how to style curly hair.

 There are so few role models with curly hair who really embrace what they have and talk about actually loving their curly hair.
 I realized early on that if I couldn’t find those role models I at least had the opportunity to become one for somebody else.
 And that’s what the last two years have been for me.
 “How do you style your curly hair?” is now one of the most common questions I get.

-So today’s post isn’t just about how to style curly hair naturally, it’s also about educating and empowering YOU to understand and embrace the type of hair that you have so you can make the best decisions for it.
+So today’s post isn’t just about how to style curly hair naturally, it’s also about educating and empowering YOU to understand and embrace the type of curly hair style that you have so you can make the best decisions for it.
 Of course, I’m biased towards the products I use but I also recognize that what I use may not work for you, and vice versa.
 I’m also working against our North American preference for ultra-clean, perfectly styled hair and how you feel about that is up to you.
 In the end, I hope you can learn to be excited about what you have whether it’s curly, wavy, straight or anything in between.
 Self-love is about loving all of you, even the things you can change.
 Okay let’s jump in…

 TYPES OF CURLY HAIR (TEXTURE)

 As I mentioned above, no two curls are alike.
 Similarly, your curls can and will change throughout your lifetime.
 Some of this you control like heat and chemical exposure and some of this you don’t, like hormonal changes and pregnancy.
-Identifying the types of curls or waves you have now is the most important metric for figuring out how to style your curly hair.
+Identifying the types of curls or waves you have now is the most important metric for figuring out how to get naturally curly hair.
 So what are the different types of curly hair?

 WHAT IS HAIR POROSITY + HAIR DENSITY?

-Besides texture, there are a few other metrics that help you better understand your curly hair and how to style it.
+Besides texture, there are a few other metrics that help you better understand your curly hair and how to style curly hair.
 One of the metrics that has had the largest impact for me has been hair porosity.
 Porosity is defined as your hair’s ability to absorb or retain moisture.
 Low porosity hair takes a long time to absorb moisture and can take hours to even days for hair to dry.
 Products tend to sit on hair rather than be absorbed.
 High porosity hair can easily absorb moisture to a point where you almost can’t use enough oils but because the cuticles are so open it can also easily lose moisture.
 Curls tend to be frizzier and on the drier side but can also dry quite quickly.
 You can also have medium porosity hair, which is what I have.
 None are better or worse than the other, it’s just a matter of knowing what you have and how to work with it.
 There are several different ways to determine your porosity included HERE.

 Hair density refers to the thickness or coarseness of your hair.
 It’s basically how many strands you have on your head.
 Here’s how to test your hair density: part your hair in the center and let the strands fall to either side.
 Without pushing or forcing your hair, how much of your scalp can you see?
 If you can’t see any you have high hair density, if you can see a lot of your scalp you have low hair density and if you can see just a little bit, you have medium hair density (which is what I have).